robojumper/robojumper.github.io/content/too-real/properties.md

 * Reference types like Object, Interface, Delegate

 We can make a reverse observation: All properties have an owner!
-This code snippets exhibits the three kinds of property owners UnrealScript has:
+This code snippet exhibits the three kinds of property owners UnrealScript has:

 * Classes
 * Structs